 Aboriginal Peoples - Understanding and Reducing Victimization SSCI 9028 Online OntarioLearn Email to a Friend OntarioLearn description: Aboriginal people are overrepresented both as victims and offenders.
 Students explore the impact of the residential schools, effects of colonialism on traditional values and culture, as well as structural victimization.
 Students critically examine and assess Canada’s principal approaches to addressing victimization and offending by and against Aboriginal peoples.
 Through discussion and experiential learning from an Aboriginal perspective, students gain insight and understanding of Aboriginal teachings, Aboriginal world view, culturally relevant healing, crime prevention and restorative justice.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
-Please visit this page again at that time.
+6543 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
+For more information about future offerings, use the contact information listed above.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.